jarmokivekas/tuamk-thesis/doc/overview.md

 ## Licensed Shared Access

-Licensed shared access (LSA) is an approach to radio spectrum regulation that allows further use of spectrum that is previously allocated to an incumbent user.
+Licensed shared access (LSA) is an approach to radio spectrum regulation that allows further use of spectrum that is already allocated to an incumbent user.
 LSA is based on a framework where the incumbent user, one or several LSA licensees -- i.e new users, and the spectrum regulation authority collectively agree on a sharing scheme.
 The sharing